hindu-comm/mail_stream_advaita-l/2017/07/Vaadiraaja_Teerthas_/01__Praveen_R._Bhat.md

 >
 > Dvaitins do not postulate world's existence based on the perceived
 > difference.
 It its other way in fact.
-> ​​
 >
+>
 The difference is known/registered between this world and Brahman.
 >

-​
-​The other way round would mean that Dvaitins postulate the difference based on perceived world's existence​.
+The other way round would mean that Dvaitins postulate the difference based on perceived world's existence.
 Then you have erred into our pakSha which says that Shruti is not a pramANa for establishing difference, which is what you objected to!
-​

 > While former is known from pratyksha and the later by shruti.
 >
-​Precisely so, the world is pratyakSha, but its real existence is not​. brahman is known through Shruti, but its difference with the jIva is not.
+Precisely so, the world is pratyakSha, but its real existence is not. brahman is known through Shruti, but its difference with the jIva is not.